C.J. Cron Player Props: Rockies vs. Nationals

 C.J.
 Cron At The Plate

-- Cron has seven hits, which is tops among Colorado hitters this season, while batting .304 with five extra-base hits.
+- Cron leads Colorado with seven hits, batting .259 this season with five extra-base hits.

-- Among the qualified hitters, he ranks 68th in batting average, while his on-base percentage ranks 79th and he is 14th in slugging.
+- Among the qualifying batters in baseball, his batting average ranks 104th, his on-base percentage ranks 117th, and he is 23rd in the league in slugging.

-- In three of six games this year (50.0%), Cron has reached base safely via hit, and that includes multiple hits twice.
+- This season, Cron has posted at least one hit in three of seven games (42.9%), and had multiple hits twice.

-- He has hit a long ball in two of six games played this season, and in 12% of his plate appearances.
+- He has gone deep in two of seven games played this year, and in 10.3% of his plate appearances.

-- In two games this season, Cron has picked up an RBI, and in both of those games he had multiple runs batted in.
+- In two games this year, Cron has driven in a run, and in both of those games he had multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.